Foreclosure Rescue Scams

 Beware of these common scams:

-The ‘wolves’ will say: “Ignore the notices.
+The ‘Scammers’ will say: “Ignore the notices.
 Just pay me and I’ll negotiate with your lender.”

-What really happens: They take your money, but don’t call your lender.
-Or they’ll have you work with their “in-house” lawyer, who’s in on the scam.
+What really happens: They take your money, but do not call your lender.
+Or they will have you work with their “in-house” lawyer, who’s in on the scam.
 Then your house gets foreclosed and you’re out of luck.